Six Things I Wish I’d Known Before Going To Eating Disorder Treatment

 “I know,” I said, eyes still focused on the ground.
 “I’m just scared of convincing myself that Irvington is the only beautiful place I want to be at.”

 It’s easy to romanticize treatment.
 It’s predictable, and therefore feels safe.
 As I said, there’s very little autonomy as a client, which can feel like a relief to some.
 It’s difficult to make the “wrong” decision if you’re barely making any decisions at all.
 But eventually I came to the realization that I craved adventure and love more than I wanted to feel in control and coddled.

 There’s so much more to more to life than choosing between drinking a chocolate or vanilla Ensure, and you can’t see much of the world if you’re only allowed to walk twenty feet from the door.

-About the Author: Haley Albright Johnston is an actress, singer, and comedian living in Nashville, Tennessee.
+Haley Albright Johnston is an comedian, writer, and singer living in Chicago.
 For years, Haley has dazzled audiences with her wit, charm, talent, beauty, radiance, and humble attitude.
 A Project Heal Grant Recipient, Haley is dedicated to continuing the dialogue around eating disorders and mental health, in hopes that creating a broader understanding will reduce the stigma surrounding those issues.
 You can follow Haley at @haley_albright on Twitter, and @haleyalbrightjohnston on Instagram.